 - The data is sent to Node and Angular, respectively.

-MEAN/ MERN stack holds good for 10k users.
+MEAN/ MERN stack holds suitable for 10k users.
 Hence, it is ideal for businesses at the inception stage.
 This provides not only scalability and flexibility but also consistency.
-MEAN stack is a popular choice to develop eCommerce apps as it is stable and concurrent.
+Therefore, the MEAN stack is a popular choice to develop eCommerce apps as it is stable and concurrent.